Nowaaru/suwariyomi/README.md

 - online reading from one source. it is mangadex.
 - tracker support: ~~[MyAnimeList](https://www.myanimelist.com) and~~ [AniList](https://anilist.co). more soon to come!
+- image filtering with alpha, red, green, blue and blend modes.
+- very pretty UI
+- very nice UX
+- very responsive! (laymans: faaaast)
+- lots of settings for you to customize your app just right
+- ability copy pages to the clipboard when reading via the context menu
+- ability to download individual pages when reading via the context menu
 - its all in dark mode

 developer features:

-- modular sources (i did it in react, be proud.)
+- modular sources
-- it's fast
-- i made it fast as well
-- why doesn't it build
-- very segmented for easy understanding; hopefully inviting for new contributors
+- very segmented for easy understanding
 - the code is pretty
-- made in react. i don't know how to react
+- made in react
+- easy-to-make sources
+- utilizes Aphrodite for styling
+- utilizes Material UI for ui design

 planned features: